 - The R.A. and Dec. axes of the mount are at precise right angles to each other.
-Astro-Physics mounts are very accurately machined and fulfil this condition. - 2.
-The optical axis of the telescope must be parallel to the R.A. (polar) axis.
-Some of the factors which could affect this condition include: - a) Improperly machined rings. - b) Wedge in the mounting plate or brackets. - c) Incorrect position and tilt of a diagonal mirror or diagonal assembly that is not machined square. - d) Set screws in focusers, diagonals or adapters which tilt the optical axis.
+Astro-Physics mounts are very accurately machined and fulfil this condition. - The optical axis of the telescope must be parallel to the R.A. (polar) axis.
+Some of the factors which could affect this condition include: - a) Improperly machined rings. - b) Wedge in the mounting plate or brackets. - Incorrect position and tilt of a diagonal mirror or diagonal assembly that is not machined square. - d) Set screws in focusers, diagonals or adapters which tilt the optical axis.

-- e) Die-cast tube assemblies that lack the precision squareness of a CNC machined part.
-The tube points in one direction while the optics can point several degrees off in another direction. - f) Diagonal displacement or tilt in a Newtonian. - g) Mirror shift in a catadioptric.
+- f) Diagonal displacement or tilt in a Newtonian. - g) Mirror shift in a catadioptric.
 The optics are not tied down to a reference plane, but can move around and point in different directions depending on focus position. - h) Collimation adjustment.
 There is enough freedom in the tilt of a secondary mirror to allow the image to be moved completely out of the eyepiece field.
 Therefore, collimating the scope may disturb or change orthogonality.